 #Okay, let's assume that we can build a rocket so big as to cover 2 billion tons of garbage with one launch and, by the way, let's assume that we are building that rocket for free #hehe

 Why this is not still an option:

-- Again, assuming that we could get away from gravitational pull and launch them into the void of the universe - what happens to us when we decide we want to travel in that direction in the future?
+- Again, assuming that we could get away from the gravitational pull and launch them into the void of the universe - what happens to us when we decide we want to travel in that direction in the future?
 The noisy junk filled universe is as bad as the polluted earth in the long run.
 Only much more dangerous.
-Imagine a rocket crossing paths with the debris that we dumped earlier into space, both at 40,000 kilometers per hour.
-The impact would be legendary! #KABOOOOM… at such speed even a drop of color has the effect of a bullet…
+Imagine a rocket crossing paths with the debris that we dumped earlier into space, both at 40,000 kilometres per hour.
+The impact would be legendary! #KABOOOOM… at such speed, even a drop of colour has the effect of a bullet…

 See also #KesslerEffect

-- Another possible effect would be the gradual decrease of the amount of sunlight falling on the Earth, due to the wide structure of the Dyson Sphere that would have formed around our planet because of the trash we launched... :((((( see #DysonSphere
+- Another possible effect would be the gradual decrease of the amount of sunlight reaching the Earth’s surface, due to the wide structure of the Dyson Sphere that would have formed around our planet because of the trash we launched...:((((( see #DysonSphere

 You know what?!
 A positive side effect is emerging out of this reasoning: